frank26080115/alpha-fairy/doc/Firmware-Engineering.md

 My original implementation had one long chain of menu items, and the user could tilt left to navigate backwards.
 But after adding more features, I decided to go with nested menus instead of just one flat menu.

+### HTTP Server for Smartphones

+When I added support for cameras that used the HTTP protocol, I also had to add a way for the user to input the camera's own Wi-Fi SSID and password.
+This is done by serving up a web page interface.
+The user can use a smartphone to type the Wi-Fi credentials into this web page.

+There are a total of 9 profile slots for Wi-Fi credentials, so theoretically the user can own 9 different cameras and use them all with the same remote.
+The profile number can be selected from the Wi-Fi configuration menu (without using a smartphone).

 ## Resource Usage

-The built process (on August 7 2022) reports that
+The built process (on August 16 2022) reports that

-    Sketch uses 851353 bytes (64%) of program storage space.
+    Sketch uses 1131497 bytes (86%) of program storage space.
 Maximum is 1310720 bytes.
-    Global variables use 66608 bytes (20%) of dynamic memory, leaving 261072 bytes for local variables.
+    Global variables use 70936 bytes (21%) of dynamic memory, leaving 256744 bytes for local variables.
 Maximum is 327680 bytes.

 The local variable memory is further used for image sprites.
 It actually does not have enough memory to store every single sprite that I can come up with, so the sprite manager is constantly being unloaded.